-It helps to know what bleed is and how it can affect your design and the customer's finished product so you can create your templates in a way that support bleed.
+It helps to know what bleed is and how it can affect your design and the customer's finished product so you can create your templates in a way that supports the bleed.

-Here's what you need to do when designing to allow for bleed:
+Here's what you need to do when designing, to allow for the bleed:

 - Allow objects to go off the page (so they'll be shown in the bleed area).